mirrorjs/mirror/README.md

 ## Why?

 We love React and Redux.

 A typical React/Redux app looks like the following:

 * An `actions/` directory to manually create all `action type`s (or `action creator`s)
 * A `reducers/` directory and tons of `switch` clause to capture all `action type`s
 * Apply middlewares to handle `async action`s
-* Explicitly invoking `dispatch` method to dispatch all actions
+* Explicitly invoke `dispatch` method to dispatch all actions
-* Manually creating `history` to router and/or sync with store
+* Manually create `history` to router and/or sync with store
-* Invoking methods in `history` or dispatching actions to programmatically changing routes
+* Invoke methods in `history` or dispatch actions to programmatically changing routes

 The problem?
 [Too much boilerplates](https://github.com/reactjs/redux/blob/master/docs/recipes/ReducingBoilerplate.md) and a little bit tedious.